arielgee/Sage-Like/.misc/tasks.md

 ## Next
+* redirect users to open issues in github. from add-on page at AMO.
 * The label "Perform feed check while sidebar is closed" and the (?) needs to be rephrased for clarity. emphasize that no update is performed. only a check is if there is something new.
-* redirect users to open issues in github. from add-on page at AMO and from the preferences page.
 * time 'every day at' is not set if user do not move the focus.
 Example, if i change the hour and press enter without first moving to the minutes the value is not set.
 * clear the background alarm if the preference 'perform feed check while sidebar is closed' is unchecked.
 * support for manifest `data_collection_permissions` key.
 The following should be added to the manifest.json file: